paulrosen/abcjs/docs/visual/render-abc-options.md

 For example, for the chord "F#m7b5/C#", `F#` is regular size, `m7b5` is smaller and a superscript, and `/C#` is smaller and a subscript.

+## lineThickness

+Default: 0

+The amount to *increase* the line thickness - this is for the staff lines, the bar lines, the ledger lines, and the note stems.
+With some scaling, on some devices, and with some color schemes, the lines can appear thin so this is a way to tweak them.

+A value of `0.3` is a nice place to start if you are experimenting with this.

 ## germanAlphabet

 Default: false